JamieSlome/node-gitlab-hook/README.md

 # node-gitlab-hook

-This is a very simple, easy to use web hook for GitLab.
+This is easy to use nodeJS based web hook for GitLab.

 ## To Install:
 ```